 If you started on the keto diet recenlty, then you are probably wondering what fruits you can eat and keep your net carbs in check.
 All fruits naturally contain carbs and sugar and therefore they quickly add up to your daily macro and may keep you out of ketosis if you eat too much of them.
 That’s why you should only eat fruits in moderation on a keto diet and focus on the low-carb fruit list provided below.

-Above is the low-carb fruit list showing the top 16 low-carb fruits you can eat on a keto or low-carb diet.
-Any fruit with less than 12 grams of net carbs per 100 grams can be consumed as a treat in a keto diet as long as you keep the serving size reasonable.
-Let’s see what it means and how much of each fruit you can eat.
+Above is the low-carb fruit list showing the top 16 low-carb fruits you can eat on a ketogenic diet or on a low-carb diet.
+As a rule of thumb, any fruit with less than 12 grams of net carbs per 100 grams can be consumed as a treat in a keto diet as long as you keep the serving size reasonable.
+Let’s see what it means and how much of each fruit you can eat while limiting your carb intake.

 If you want to find out which vegetables are keto-friendly, check out my list of all the best low-carb vegetables.